 Truck stops are a reliable option when looking for a place to park overnight and sleep in your car.
 As the name suggests, truck stops serve trucks — specifically those carrying freight.
-But they usually also have services for other overnight parkers, including road trippers in cars and RVs.
+However, they also usually have services for other overnight parkers, including road trippers in cars and RVs.

-Many truck stops only have a single location, and you can use a tool like The Trucker’s Friend to search for them to contact about overnight parking.
-We list a few nationwide truck stop chains and their policies below.
+Many truck stops only have a single location, and you can search for them with tools like The Trucker’s Friend.
+We list a few nationwide truck stop chains and their policies below:

 Pilot Flying J

 - Policy: Pilot Flying J truck stops allow you to park for up to 24 hours for free, provided you can find a spot.
 Some locations have paid “prime parking.”